 MSVU Financial Services

-There will be a $10 replacement fee for the Student ID Card which you will obtain in the library.
+There will be a $10 replacement fee for the Student ID Card, which you will obtain in the library.
 There will also be a $25 replacement fee for each U-Pass sticker and the University reserves the right to refuse to replace a U-PASS sticker depending on the circumstances.
-Replacement U-PASS stickers can only be obtained from Financial Services in Evaristus Hall.
+Replacement U-PASS stickers can only be obtained by contacting Financial Services at email@example.com.

 Who can request a refund?

 The U-Pass fee is mandatory and refunds will only be allowed if: